Find Affordable College Courses

 Education Levels of Film Majors

-During the 2020-2021 academic year, 1,610 students earned their master's degree in film.
+During the most recent year for which data is available, 1,871 people earned their master's degree in film.
 This makes it the 84th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in film at each degree level.